smitelli/scottsmitelli.com/src/content/articles/keep-ai-away-from-my-cat-turds/index.md

 "I just...
 I mean..."
 My brain has started working again, at least a little, and has generated so many questions that I'm having difficulty selecting which one to ask first.
 "How long have you been eating cat turds?"
 A fine question for this moment, I suppose.

 "What do you mean?
 I've always been eating cat turds.
 Since I was a kid in school, on through college, in all my jobs...
 They keep giving me cat turds and I keep having to eat them, otherwise it starts to pile up and then things really get messy."
 His face turns slightly more serious as he reads my expression, and he tilts his head inquisitively.
 "You eat cat turds too, yeah?"
 I choose not to answer that question.
-He continues regardless.
+He continues anyway.
 "Sure.
 We all do.
-We have to."
+We have to, ya know?"

 ---